Speaker at Jan. 5 pro-Trump rally charged with encouraging mob, impeding police during Capitol breach

 In Maryland, Matthew Ryan Miller was taken into custody and charged with using and carrying a deadly weapon in the riot; he allegedly discharged a fire extinguisher at police guarding a packed Capitol entrance.

-The FBI cited witness and photo identifications of a man they say is Miller, wearing a black cowboy hat, goggle-style sunglasses and a Washington Capitals jersey, and at times carrying at times a Maryland state flag and the Gadsden flag, known for its “Don’t Tread on Me” motto.
+The FBI cited witness and photo identifications of a man they say is Miller, wearing a black cowboy hat, goggle-style sunglasses and a Washington Capitals jersey, and at times carrying a Maryland state flag and the Gadsden flag, known for its “Don’t Tread on Me” motto.

 At a hearing Monday, a defense attorney argued that there was “no indication he used the fire extinguisher as a weapon,” only that he “allegedly discharged it,” and that the identification of Miller in a Getty Images photo might have been inaccurate.

 Assistant U.S. Attorney Kaitlin Ann Vaillancourt said the government intends to seek an indictment for assault on a law enforcement officer, among other felonies.
 A judge ordered Miller detained, saying his action endangered officers trying to protect the Capitol.